 API gateways are primarily used to Insulate the clients from how the application is partitioned into microservices and to Insulate the clients from the problem of determining the locations of service instances.
 It can also reduce the number of requests/roundtrips.
 For example, the API gateway enables clients to retrieve data from multiple services with a single roundtrip.
 Fewer requests also means less overhead and improves the user experience.

-With XAP, an API gateway will be implemented as a web PU exposing Rest API deployed into XAP.
-You may use Jetty or Tomcat as the web container that will be running within the XAP Grid.
+With GigaSpaces, an API gateway will be implemented as a web PU exposing Rest API deployed into the platform.
+You may use Jetty or Tomcat as the web container that will be running within the Grid.
 The web PU can scale dynamically to increase/decrease its capacity in runtime without any downtime.

 Microservices should support Reentrancy.
 This means it can be interrupted in the middle of its execution and then safely called again (“reentered”) before its previous invocations complete execution.
-With XAP, use transaction semantic with the business logic that interacts with the data grid.
-Since XAP supports a spring transaction framework, the effort executing transactional logic is very minimal.
-Simply annotate the relevant method or class with the standard @Transactional, inject the XAP transaction manager, and you’re done.
+Use transaction semantic with the business logic that interacts with the data grid.
+Since GigaSpaces supports a spring transaction framework, the effort executing transactional logic is very minimal.
+Simply annotate the relevant method or class with the standard @Transactional, inject the transaction manager, and you’re done.

 Services need to be architected assuming that change is inevitable.
 Have a strategy to manage the forward-compatible service changes and allow your consumers to upgrade gracefully.
 The hot deploy utility will allow you to refresh existing running PU that includes your business logic with a new version without un-deploying the PU.
 For a stateful PU this is critical as it allows you to update any collocated business logic (i.e. polling/notify container) without any downtime to the data grid.